-Carrot Souffle is a delicious side dish made with fresh carrots, cinnamon, nutmeg, butter, sugar, vanilla, and eggs.
-Its pudding-like texture reminds me of the smooth custard and flavorings of pumpkin pie.
+Carrot Souffle is a delicious side dish with fresh carrots, cinnamon, nutmeg, butter, sugar, vanilla, and eggs.
+Its pudding-like texture reminds me of pumpkin pie’s smooth custard and flavorings.

 First, peel and cut the carrots into chunks.
 Then, add them to a large pot of water.
 Boil the carrots until super fork-tender.
 Drain well and puree with an immersion blender, stand blender, or food processor.